JacobRothDevelopment/Phapi/README.md

 - HttpCode

-  - Collection of constants for HTTP
+  - Collection of constants representing HTTP Response Codes

   - I won't list them all here because there are a lot, but here are some examples: